saracrz/things-i-learn/beginning-javascript.md

 ```

 - Diference between button and link:
    - Links are used to change the page.
+Ex: Breadcrumb links.
    - Buttons are used for actions that happen inside the application.
+Ex: Save or Follow button.

    Example: using an ```<a href='#'>Save</>``` to save something is not a good practice.